 Stephen F. Sturm

 Stephen F. Sturm is managing director of Sturm Group, Inc. and co-managing director of the Sturm Family Foundation.
-In addition to his work in real estate and investment management, Sturm has signification nonprofit, fundraising and grant management experience through his work with the Sturm Family Foundation and various board and committee positions at the University of Denver and other local nonprofits.
+In addition to his work in real estate and investment management, Sturm has significant nonprofit, fundraising and grant management experience through his work with the Sturm Family Foundation and various board and committee positions at the University of Denver and other local nonprofits.
 A lifelong history lover, Sturm is also a founding member of the advisory committee for History Colorado’s upcoming podcast series.

 Christopher W. Tetzeli

 Mr. Tetzeli is an owner and President of 7S Management, a music management firm located in Denver.
 Chris was previously a Manager at Red Light Management, the largest independent band management firm in the world, and was a founder of ATO Records.
 His other board service includes the Denver Film Society, Wish of a Lifetime, and The Horizon (Colorado Academy).
 Mr. Tetzeli is a graduate of the University of Virginia.